hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Roster Changes

 When the roster changes, the Hashgraph algorithm must be made aware.
 It needs roster information to be able to come to consensus.
-While several modules must respond to roster changes, it is the Hashgraph module that determines the applicable roster for any given round.
+While several modules must respond to roster changes, it is the Hashgraph module that knows the applicable roster for any given round.
+It is given the roster by the Execution layer when it is instructed to produce a new round.

 At runtime, there is a service in Execution that exposes to the world API for adding nodes to, or removing nodes from, the address book.
 At some point in time, Execution will decide the time is right to construct a new consensus roster, and pass that roster to the consensus system. **This must be deterministic**.
 Each node in the network must assign the same roster to the same rounds.
-However, Consensus and Execution run in completely different threads, and possibly, in different processes.

-Each `EventCore` will have the ability to carry two different types of transactions: `user_transactions` and `system_transactions`.
-A "system" transaction is a transaction known by Consensus, but not Execution, while "user" transactions are those supplied by Execution, and unknown to Consensus.
-By separating these two fields, we make it very inexpensive for logic in Consensus to iterate over and handle "system" transactions regardless of the number of user transactions in the event.

-Each node, individually, decides deterministically at some round that it is time to adopt a new roster, and deterministically select the exact same roster.
-For example, this might happen on the first transaction after midnight, or it might happen every 30 minutes, or it might happen after TSS keys have been generated and messages exchanged with peers.
-However it happens, every node will deterministically decide on the same exact roster at the same consensus-time moment and call their respective Consensus systems to `changeRoster`.
-This call is then handled by the Event Intake system.
-Each node's Event Intake will take this roster and include it in the next event to be gossiped as a "system" transaction.

-Each node's Hashgraph module will watch for events containing new rosters.
-If it sees a new roster, it will hash it, and keep track in an in-memory data structure of how many nodes (and their consensus weight) have suggested this same new roster.
-When 2/3 of nodes by stake weight have suggested the same roster, it becomes effective.
-The Hashgraph module includes the current roster hash and the full roster in the metadata for every round.
-In this way, by simply observing rounds emitted from Hashgraph, every other module in the system can know all consensus information.
+The Execution module is able to say exactly which consensus round should use this new roster, since it knows about all the rounds already created, and all the rounds it has authorized the Hashgraph module to produce, and can therefore know exactly what the next round to produce is, and can tie the new roster to that round.

+The Hashgraph module may then apply that roster to that round **or some round in the future**.
+When a round is produced and sent to Execution, the roster used will be supplied.
+The reason for this is that 3 rounds are involved when coming to consensus -- the round that is coming to consensus and 2 newer rounds.
+Each of these must have been using a previously known roster.
+So when a new roster is supplied, it is **applied** 3 rounds in the future of the currently processing round.

 The Hashgraph module also includes a `state` section in the metadata of the round.
 This is used by the Execution layer to persist the Consensus state, for reconnect and for restart.
 In the state is the roster and the judges for the round,